hsdp/api-gateway-demo/README.md

 ## Overview

-This repo demonstrates how its possible to implement an application on HSDP using an API gateway.
+This repo demonstrates how it's possible to implement an application on HSDP using an API gateway.
 Several new features of HSDP are used to make this a fully functional demo.
 The most important new feature is container to container networking with internal DNS for service discovery.
 This allows for the deployment of completely private services in Cloud Foundry.
-Each environment also has a special internal DNS domain that private apps are deployment into: `apps.internal`.
+Each environment also has a special internal DNS domain that private apps are deployed into: `apps.internal`.
 When applications are deployed to this domain they will be unreachable externally or internally.
-Its not possible to make these apps reachable from outside the environment.
-Policies can be be defined and applied that allow for internal traffic between applications.
+It's not possible to make these apps reachable from outside the environment.
+Policies can be defined and applied that allow for internal traffic between applications.

 When communicating via the overlay network internal traffic bypasses the gorouter which is typically responsible for load-balancing traffic across